hryarih32/MediaCatalogBot/README.md

 # Media Catalog Telegram Bot

-**Version:** 1.1.0
+**Version:** 2.0.0
 [![GitHub Sponsors](https://img.shields.io/github/sponsors/hryarih32?style=social&label=Sponsor%20Project)](https://github.com/hryarih32/MediaCatalogBot#️-support-the-project)

 **License:** GNU General Public License v3.0 (see `LICENSE` file)

 The Media Catalog Telegram Bot is a versatile tool designed to help you manage and interact with your digital media collection and related services directly from Telegram.
 It offers integration with popular self-hosted applications like Plex, Radarr, and Sonarr, along with features for local PC control and custom script execution.
+Version 2.0.0 introduces user roles and a media request system.

 ## Key Features

+*   **Multi-User Roles (New in 2.0.0):**
+    *   `ADMIN` role for full control (primary admin defined in `config.py`).
+    *   `STANDARD_USER` role for requesting media and viewing personal requests.
+    *   (Full user management via GUI planned for a future update).

+*   **Media Request System (New in 2.0.0):**
+    *   `STANDARD_USER`s can search for and request Movies (via Radarr) and TV Shows (via Sonarr).
+    *   `STANDARD_USER`s can view their submitted requests and their status (Pending, Approved, Rejected) in a "My Requests" menu.
+    *   `ADMIN`s have an "Admin Requests" menu to view, approve, or reject pending user requests.
+        *   Approval by an admin triggers the Radarr/Sonarr add flow for the admin (choice of default or custom settings).
+        *   Rejection allows admins to provide an optional reason.
+    *   Admins can view a history of processed requests.

-*   **Plex Media Server Integration:**
+*   **Plex Media Server Integration (Admin Focused):**
     *   View "Now Playing" status and stop active streams.
     *   Browse "Recently Added" items from your Plex libraries.
     *   Search your Plex libraries for movies, TV shows, seasons, and individual episodes.